-- 7.8.1 Cleanup Standard Prepare $^{37}\text{Cl}4$ -2,3,7,8-TCDD in nonane at the concentration shown in Table 3.
-The cleanup standard is added to all extracts prior to cleanup to measure the efficiency of the cleanup process. - 7.8.2 Internal Standard(s) Prepare the internal standard solution to contain $^{13}C{12}$ -1,2,3,4-TCDD and $^{13}C{12}$ -1,2,3,7,8,9-HxCDD in nonane at the concentration shown in Table 3.
-The internal standard solution is added to all extracts prior to analysis. - 7.8.3 Calibration Standards (CS1 through CS5) Combine the solutions described in Sections 7.7.3 through 7.8.2 to produce the five calibration solutions shown in Table 4 in nonane.
-These solutions permit the relative response (labeled to native) and relative response factor to be measured as a function of concentration.
-The CS3 standard is used for calibration verification. - 7.8.4 Laboratory Control Sample Spiking Solution Used for the LCS/LCSD.
-Dilute 10 $\mu$ L of the native-compound stock solution (Section 7.7.3) to 2 mL with acetone for each sample matrix for each sample batch.
-One mL each are required for the LCS and LCSD with each matrix in each batch. - 7.8.5 GC Retention Time Window Defining Solution and Isomer Specificity Check Standard Used to define the beginning and ending retention times for the dioxin and furan isomers and to demonstrate isomer specificity of the GC columns employed for determination of 2,3,7,8-TCDD and 2,3,7,8-TCDF.
+- 7.8.1 Cleanup standard Prepare $^{37}\text{Cl}4\text{--}2,3,7,8\text{--TCDD}$ in nonane at the concentration shown in Table 3.
+The cleanup standard is added to all extracts prior to cleanup to measure the efficiency of the cleanup process. - 7.8.2 Internal standard(s) Prepare the internal standard solution to contain $^{13}C{12}$ -1,2,3,4-TCDD and $^{13}C{12}$ -1,2,3,7,8,9-HxCDD in nonane at the concentration shown in Table 3.
+The internal standard solution is added to all extracts prior to analysis. - 7.8.3 Calibration standards (CS1 through CS5) Combine the solutions described in Sections 7.7.3 through 7.8.2 to produce the five calibration solutions shown in Table 4 in nonane.
+These solutions permit the Relative Response (RR) (labeled to native) and Relative Response Factor (RRF) to be measured as a function of concentration.
+The Mid-Point Calibration Standard (CS3) is used for calibration verification. - 7.8.4 Laboratory Control Sample (LCS) spiking solution used for the LCS.
+Dilute 10 μ L of the native compound stock solution (see Section 7.7.3) to 2 mL with acetone for each sample matrix for each sample batch.
+One mL is required for the LCS with each matrix in each batch. - 7.8.5 Gas Chromatograph (GC) Retention Time (RT) Window Defining Mixture (WDM) and isomer specificity check standard Used to define the beginning and ending RTs for the dioxin and furan isomers and to demonstrate isomer specificity of the GC columns employed for determination of 2,3,7,8-TCDD and 2,3,7,8-TCDF.
 The standard must contain the compounds listed in Table 5 (CIL EDF-4006, or equivalent), at a minimum.